Upcycled Art: Turning Trash Into Gem and Profit

 Why Upcycled Art Matters

-The impacts of upcycled art go past aesthetics.
-By turning waste into something beautiful, artists and designers help address important environmental issues.
+The benefits of upcycled art go past aesthetics.
+By turning waste into something beautiful, artists and designers help address critical environmental issues.

 1. Reduces Waste